The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Introduction

-Now, thanks to the combination of deep photometric surveys and the data contained in the Second Data Release of the ESA \gaia mission \citep{GaiaCollaboration2016,GaiaCollaboration2018b}, it has now been shown that the halo of the Galaxy contains identifiable remnants of past accretion events in the form of spatial and kinematic substructure \citep[][and see the review by \citealt{Helmi2020}]{Malhan2018,Ibata2018,Yan2018,Barba2019,Myeong2019,Yuan2020,Naidu2020,Borsato2020}.
-For instance, there are more than 50 spatially coherent structures known as ``stellar streams'' found \citep[][and references therein]{Mateu2017}, with much effort being made to spectroscopically analyze their members in order for us to understand their progenitors \citep[e.g.,][]{Li2019,Ibata2019a,Simpson2020,Li2020a}.
-For the S2 stream, the likely result of a disrupted dwarf galaxy, \citet{Aguado2020} measured the lithium abundance for a handful of dwarf stars and found the lithium behaviour to be like that of the rest of the halo.
+Now, thanks to the combination of deep photometric surveys and the data contained in the Second Data Release of the ESA \gaia mission \citep{GaiaCollaboration2016,GaiaCollaboration2018b}, it has been shown that the halo of the Galaxy contains spatial and kinematic substructure --- the identifiable remnants of past accretion events \citep[][and see the review by \citealt{Helmi2020}]{Malhan2018,Ibata2018,Yan2018,Barba2019,Myeong2019,Yuan2020,Naidu2020,Borsato2020}.
+Some stars of the $>50$ known ``stellar streams'' \citep[][and references therein]{Mateu2018} have been spectroscopically observed \citep[e.g.,][]{Li2019,Ibata2019a,Simpson2020,Li2020a,Ji2020}.
+For the S2 stream, the likely result of a disrupted dwarf galaxy, \citet{Aguado2021} measured the lithium abundance for a handful of dwarf stars and found the lithium behaviour to be like that of the rest of the halo.

-On a larger scale, a significant proportion of the halo stars near the Sun appear to have been accreted from a single dwarf galaxy \citep[e.g.,][]{Nissen2010,Helmi2018,Myeong2018a,Myeong2018b,Haywood2018,Fattahi2019,Belokurov2018,Naidu2020}.
-This object is known variously as ``Gaia-Enceladus''.
-It presents the exciting prospect of a large number of main sequence stars from a single dwarf galaxy that can be readily observed with current ground-based telescopes.
-These stars have a relatively unique kinematic signature as they have eccentric orbits with low angular momenta, which makes them easy to distinguish from other halo stars.
-For moderately metal-poor members ($\feh\geq-1.3$) they can be chemically tagged as coming from the \gaia-Enceladus due to their low \alphafe compared to \textit{in situ} stars \citep[][]{Nissen2010,Helmi2018,Monty2020}.
+On a larger scale, a significant proportion of the halo stars near the Sun appear to have been accreted from a single dwarf galaxy \citep[e.g.,][]{Nissen2010,Helmi2018,Myeong2018a,Myeong2018b,Haywood2018,Fattahi2019,Belokurov2018,Naidu2020}. ``Gaia-Enceladus-Sausage'' (GSE) presents the exciting prospect of a large number of main-sequence stars from a single dwarf galaxy that can be readily observed with current ground-based telescopes.
+These stars have a relatively unique kinematic signature --- eccentric orbits with low angular momenta --- making them easy to distinguish from other halo stars.
+For moderately metal-poor members ($\feh\geq-1.3$) they can also be chemically tagged as coming from the GSE due to their low \alphafe compared to \textit{in situ} stars \citep[][]{Nissen2010,Helmi2018,Monty2020}.